IrisSec/irissec.github.io/_posts/2021-08-03-speakeasy.md

 }
 ```

-The `thunk` functions all seem to be calls to vmprotect functions, so we probably don't want to get into those.
+The `thunk` functions all seem to be calls to VmProtect functions, so we probably don't want to get into those.
 One thing that's really nice about this is that it seems to read each character of the input individually for 40 bytes (?) and do two operations on it: `thunk_FUN_140028270`, and `thunk_FUN_1400262c9`.

 After those two first functions, the input becomes encrypted to this: